Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 following:

-(1) Locate and notify the owner or person in charge of that property of the name and address of
+(1) Locate and notify the owner or person in charge of that property of the name and address of the

-or the owner or person in charge of any damaged property, upon being requested, present his or her
+the owner or person in charge of any damaged property, upon being requested, present his or her

-driver's license, and vehicle registration, to the other driver, property owner, or person in charge of that
+driver's license, and vehicle registration, to the other driver, property owner, or person in charge of

-also, upon request, present his or her driver's license information, if available, or other valid
+she shall also, upon request, present his or her driver's license information, if available, or other valid

 identification to the other involved parties.

-(2) Leave in a conspicuous place on the vehicle or other property damaged a written notice giving
+(2) Leave in a conspicuous place on the vehicle or other property damaged a written notice giving the

-the name and address of the driver and of the owner of the vehicle involved and a statement of the
+name and address of the driver and of the owner of the vehicle involved and a statement of the

 circumstances thereof and shall without unnecessary delay notify the police department of the city